emberlondon/emberlondon.github.io/speaker-guidelines.md

 - A short abstract that answers the question:
   *what will I learn from this talk?*

-Optionally, and **only if you consent**, please provide:

-- A good quality photograph of yourself to be used on promotional materials.

-Finally, when resources permit **and speakers consent**, we record our talks.
+We often record our talks and create promotional materials with pictures of our speakers, but **only with their consent**.
+This is completely optional and not required to speak at Ember London.
 Please let us know:

+- Do you consent to our using your image to promote the meetup?
+  - If you do, please provide a good quality photograph of yourself that we can use.
 - Do you consent to your talk being recorded and published online?

 Email these to [talk@emberlondon.com](mailto:talk@emberlondon.com).